tristaaan/acc-project/README.md

 ## Getting started

-Setup a new VM with docker, clone the repository:
+Setup a new VM with docker, clone the repository, `cd` to the folder, and run `setup.sh`:

 ```
 git clone https://github.com/tristaaan/acc-project.git
+cd acc-projcet
+sudo setup.sh
 ```

-Run `setup.sh` in the root directory.
-This will install some required python libraries and spawn the RabbitMQ and Flower containers.
+This will install apt-libraries, some required python libraries, and spawn the RabbitMQ and Flower containers.
 It will also initialize and setup a docker swarm which runs the worker container.

 ## Usage